Dannex/Assignment/README.md

 Task2:
-1. How would you structure your Terraform project if you have multiple environments and use different cloud providers?
+1. How would you structure your Terraform project if you have multiple environmentsand use different cloud providers?

 terraform-project/
 │